ItzKasmi/ItzKasmi/README.md

 - Hi, I’m @ItzKasmi
-- I’m interested in Ethical Hacking and Software Development
+- I’m interested in Ethical Hacking
-- I’m currently learning JavaScript
 - You can reach me at itzkasmi@gmail.com

 <!---